DanielEgdal/DVE-Groups/README.md

 * Do proper logging and save it to zip.
 (Import to check through in case a competitor somehow got removed)
 * Make a button blank scorecards.
+* Double check that the overlapping events is working correctly.

 QoL: